Trxuxv/CollegeManager-Versao1/Setup.md

 <br/>
 To run the project,  start with installing Visual Studio.<br/>
 <br/>
-When starting the IDE, you’ll be able to see a screen like this:<br/>
+When starting the IDE, you’ll be able to see a screen like this:
 ![image](https://user-images.githubusercontent.com/79454375/192875475-e1398975-26d3-44ed-9626-2a75ef75f90d.png)
 <br/>
 Select the option Clone a repository<br/>